XinLab-SEU/chainxim-documentation/docs/developer-guide.en.md

 #### Updating the Local Chain

 Before BackboneProtocal calls launch_consensus, local_state_update will be called.
 For PoW consensus, this function's purpose is to verify the blocks cached in _receive_tape one by one and merge them into the local chain.
 If the merged chain is longer than the current main chain, it will be set as the main chain.
-The verification process is divided into two steps: the first step verifies the legality of the block itself, i.e., whether the block hash is less than the target value; the second step checks whether the parent block of the block can be retrieved from the local chain.
-If it can be retrieved, the legal new block is added to the local chain; otherwise, it is placed in _block_buffer to wait for its parent block to be received.
+The verification process is divided into two steps: the first step verifies the block itself, i.e., whether the block hash is less than the target value; the second step checks whether the parent block of the block can be retrieved from the local chain.
+If it can be retrieved, the valid new block is added to the local chain; otherwise, it is placed in _block_buffer to wait for its parent block to be received.
 When the parent block in _block_buffer is processed in local_state_update, synthesis_fork is called to merge the branch after this parent block into the local chain.

 ### How to Implement a New Consensus Protocol